Course Outline

 Evidence and probabilities

-9.1 Example - Customer Focus
+9.1 Example - customer focus

-9.2 Probabilistic combinations of evidence
+9.2 Probabilistic evidence combinations

-9.3 Application of Bayesian rules
+9.3 Application of Bayes' rules

 9.4 Building a model

-9.5 An example of using the model
+9.5 Example of using the model

 9.6 Summary

-Representing and exploring text
+Representing and mining text

-10.1 Why is text important?
+10.1 Why is the text important?

-10.2 Why is it difficult to work with text?
+10.2 Why is working with text difficult?

 10.3 Representation